Efficient Learning of Accurate Surrogates for Simulations of Complex Systems: Results

-Note that the RBFs will reproduce the phase transition accurately if enough of the inflection points of the response surface are sampled.
-As the optimizers discover all the turning points in the surface (here, the points in the discontinuity), the surrogates also begin to reproduce these discontinuities.
+The RBFs will reproduce the phase transition accurately if enough of the response surface's inflection points (central to the discontinuity) are sampled.
+As the optimizers search for all the first-order critical points of the surface, the surrogates also begin to reproduce the discontinuities better.
 We illustrated this point in Fig.~(\ref{fig:EOS1}c) for $n_b = 0.3$ and $y_p = 0.3$.
-As we increase the size of the ensemble of solvers $n_s$ directed to find the turning points, the accuracy of the surrogate obtained from a single learning step using a thin-plate RBF improves.
+As we increase the size of the ensemble of solvers $n_s$ directed to find the critical points, the accuracy of the surrogate obtained from a single learning step using a thin-plate RBF improves.